MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-query-editor.md

 ## Known limitations with warehouse editor

 Currently, you can only write data queries.
-To write statements to update data (DML) or modify schemas (DDL), see [Connectivity](../placeholder.md) and [how to use SSMS to query your data warehouse](../placeholder.md).
+To write statements to update data (DML) or modify schemas (DDL), see [Connectivity](connectivity.md) and [Query a warehouse using SSMS](query-warehouse-ssms.md).

 ## Next steps